 - Is this a proper role for public schools? - Will it mean that pre-K programs will shift to have more of an academic focus? - What will be the source of funding for these programs? - What will be the impact on the private child care community? - Are pre-K programs really effective in promoting later school success?

 In reality, many public schools are already in the business of pre-K education.
-A recent survey conducted by Gitanjali Saluja and Dick Clifford > public schools take an active role in providing pre-K services and if so, for whom?
+A recent survey conducted by Gitanjali Saluja and Dick Clifford > program through the public schools.